As an Amazon Associate, I earn from qualifying purchases.

 This vegan savory sweet potato casserole is a rich and decadent dish that will add an elegant touch to your family’s table.
 It is made with coconut milk and infused with sage and rosemary and is adapted from the (non-vegan) Savory Sweet Potato Casserole by Bon Appetit.

 A follower had requested that I look at her favorite holiday sweet potato dish and see if I could find a way to make it vegan-friendly.
 I had never made a savory sweet potato casserole.
 In my family, we love a sweetly spiced sweet potato dish, but I was definitely up for the challenge!
 And I’m so glad I did.
 I believe we have found a new family favorite side-dish for our holiday table!
 For other delicious holiday side dishes, try my Slow Cooker Corn Casserole or Cheesy Creamy Vegan Funeral Potatoes.
+For a sweeter sweet potato casserole dish, try another family favorite – my Sweet Potato Casserole with Pecans and Brown Sugar.

 To make this recipe for Savory Sweet Potato Casserole you will need: